nuxeo/FunkLoad/README.txt

 What is FunkLoad ?
 ------------------

-FunkLoad_ is a functional and load web tester, writtent in Python, whose main use cases are:
+FunkLoad_ is a functional and load web tester, written in Python, whose main use cases are:

 * Functional testing of web projects, and thus regression testing as well.